-By far the most important treatment to understand for diabetes, insulin is the mainstay treatment for T1DM as well as a refractory treatment for patients with advanced T2DM.
+By far the most important treatment to understand for diabetes, insulin is the mainstay treatment for T1DM as well as a refractory treatment for clients with advanced T2DM.
 There are three general formulations of insulin to know about with different insulin peak properties as well as administration methods.

-- Rapid-acting insulin: Examples of rapid acting insulin includes insulin aspart, insulin lispro, and insulin glulisine.
+- Rapid-acting insulin: Examples of rapid-acting insulin includes insulin aspart, insulin lispro, and insulin glulisine.
 These forms of insulin are by far the most dangerous formulations as they exhibit a quick 15-minute onset with a peak of 30-90 minutes.
-This quick onset suggests that patients can bolus with insulin and quickly reduce their blood sugars to dangerous hypoglycemic levels (BG < 70 mg/dL).
+This quick onset suggests that clients can bolus with insulin and quickly reduce their blood sugars to dangerous hypoglycemic levels (BG < 70 mg/dL).
 For this reason, rapid acting insulin should only be given 15 minutes prior to eating a meal to prevent a drop-in blood sugar.

-- NPH or intermediate insulin: Examples of NPH includes Novolin N and Humulin N. This kind of insulin is a mix between long-acting and short-acting formulations.
+- NPH or intermediate insulin: Examples of NPH include Novolin N and Humulin N. This kind of insulin is a mix between long-acting and short-acting formulations.
 They exhibit an onset within 2-4 hours and a peak in 4-8 hours.
 This formulation of insulin does not need to be taken with food.
 NPH should be given only twice daily and should never be administered in IV formulation.

 Metformin is the most common type of diabetic medication used today.
 Metformin increases insulin sensitivity and decreases the output of glucose from the liver.
-Most patients who have T2DM will be on metformin for a lifetime.
-Metformin comes in extended release formulations as well as rapid formulations.
+Most clients who have T2DM will be on metformin for a lifetime.
+Metformin comes in extended-release formulations as well as rapid formulations.
 The optimal dose of metformin is 2000mg per day which can be broken up into 1000mg in the morning and evening.

 These medications can cause weight gain and hypoglycemia like the other oral medications.
-Serious side effects of meds from this class includes water retention which can be serious for patients with heart failure.
+Serious side effects of meds from this class includes water retention which can be serious for clients with heart failure.
 Signs of water retention includes edema and crackling in the lungs.

 The last group of oral diabetic medications to discuss are alpha-glucosidase inhibitors.
 These medications are used much less commonly than the others and are among the least effective at treating T2DM.
 They work by inhibiting the breakdown of complex starches and sugar molecules in the digestive system leading to less sugar absorption.
 The key side effects of these medications relate to indigestion such as flatulence and diarrhea.
 These medications cannot cause hypoglycemia and do not influence insulin.

-Medical nutrition therapy (MNT)
+Medical Nutrition Therapy (MNT)

 The American Diabetes Association recommends that a registered dietician takes the leading role for providing nutritional care.1 Optimal MNT is designed to both decrease the risks associated with diabetes as well as cardiovascular disease.
-Several goals should be established according to the American Diabetes Association for patients with diabetes with respect to MNT.1
+Several goals should be established according to the American Diabetes Association for clients with diabetes with respect to MNT:1